soltysh/talks/2016/flock/scenario.md

 `DeploymentConfigs`, `Routes`, `Services`, `Jobs`, etc.

-If the `oc` binary is not available on your workstation, you can alternatively substitute if with `openshift cli`.
+If the `oc` binary is not available on your workstation, you can alternatively substitute it with `openshift cli`.

-To access the web console visit https://10.2.2.2:8443/console/.

 # Projects

 Projects are a top level concept to help you organize your applications.
 Upon cluster start a default `myproject` was created for you.
-To get the list of all the projects you currently have access to run:
+To get the list of all the projects you currently have access to, run:

 ```
 oc get projects